 He is also the owner of the company Fungi Perfecti, where edible as well as medicinal mushrooms are grown in the North American state Washington.
-On the website of this company growkits, spawnbags and many other 'tools' are sold to simplify the life of a practising fungi-fan as much as possible.
+On the website of this company grow kits, spawn bags and many other ‘tools’ are sold to simplify the life of a practicing fungi-fan as much as possible.

 Stamets wrote six books about mushrooms under which ‘Psilocybin Mushrooms of the World’ and ‘The Mushroom Cultivator’, better known amongst mushroom-lovers as ‘the mushroom bible’ written by ‘the mushroomprophet’.
 His latest book is titled ‘Mycelium running: How mushrooms can save the world’.